US: CFIUS Review

 United States: national security review

 The national security review process in the United States – often referred to as the Exon–Florio or CFIUS1 review process, after the relevant authorising statute and enforcement agency, respectively – has existed for decades.
 It originally focused, at least in practice, on the acquisition by foreign companies of US businesses directly or indirectly supplying the US Department of Defense, but especially after the 9/11 terrorist attacks, the concept of national security – and therefore the types of transactions subject to review under the regime – was broadened by statute and in practice.
+National security is an ever-evolving concept, and as cyber-security concerns increase in the wake of suspected state-sponsored or other cyber attacks, the CFIUS is focusing more on such concerns.
 Today, the national security review process can be an important part of many transactions, even though it remains voluntary.
 Examples of industries in which notifications under the regime have been submitted include computers, network security, cyber systems, energy (development and transport), semiconductors, aerospace, telecommunications, optics, robotics, mining and natural resources, plastics and rubber, automotive, financial services, coatings and adhesives, chemicals and steel.

-The CFIUS review process has also become more time-consuming and intensive, as exemplified by the extensive investigations more regularly being undertaken by CFIUS.
+The CFIUS review process has also become more time-consuming and intensive, as exemplified by the extensive investigations more regularly being undertaken by the CFIUS.
 For example, about the same number of transactions were subjected to an in-depth investigation in 2008 and 2009 as had been for nearly all of the previous two decades (ie, from 1988, when the relevant statute was enacted, to 2007).
-Between 2010 and 2012, there were 106 filings per year on average, of which approximately 38 per cent were subject to in-depth investigations.
-This compares to the previous three-year period between 2007 and 2009 when, on average, about 15 per cent of notified transactions were subject to in-depth investigations.
+For the last three years for which data has been reported (between 2011 and 2013), there were 107 filings per year on average, of which approximately 41 per cent were subject to in-depth investigations.
+This compares to the prior three-year period between 2008 and 2010 when, on average, about 30 per cent of transactions notified were subject to in-depth investigations.

-Typically, fewer than 200 transactions are subject to the US national security review process each year,2and only two transactions have ever been subjected to a Presidential Order to be unwound since the relevant statute was adopted in 1988.3 One of those Presidential Orders was issued in 2012, when President Obama ordered Ralls Corporation (Ralls), owned by Chinese nationals, to divest interests it had acquired in certain wind farms operating near naval facilities in Oregon.
-Yet several transactions have garnered significant publicity as a result of US government opposition on national security grounds and have been subjected to delay, restructuring or abandonment, including approximately 10 transactions abandoned in 2012.
-For example, Canadian Procon Mining & Tunnelling, indirectly controlled by China National Machinery Industry Corporation, abandoned its minority and financing investment in another Canadian company, Lincoln Mining Corporation, as a result of CFIUS opposition.
-Lincoln held interests in gold mines in Nevada and California in the United States.4
+Typically, fewer than 200 transactions per year are subject to the US national security review process,2 and only two transactions have ever been subjected to a Presidential Order to be unwound since the relevant statute was adopted in 1988.3 One of those Presidential Orders was issued in 2012, when President Obama ordered Ralls Corporation (Ralls), owned by Chinese nationals, to divest interests it had acquired in certain wind farms operating near naval facilities in Oregon.
+Yet several transactions have garnered significant publicity as a result of US government opposition on national security grounds and have been subjected to delay, restructuring or abandonment, including approximately eight transactions abandoned in 2013.

 What is the regulation and who administers it?